Driver Temperature & Health Screening

 Shuttle Capacity Reduction and Assigned Seating

-To promote physical distancing on the shuttles, shuttle capacity is being reduced with available seats clearly marked and assigned to maximize the space between riders and minimize riders having to pass one another in close quarters.
+To promote physical distancing on the shuttles, shuttle capacity has been reduced with available versus unavailable seats clearly marked by decals applied directly to the headrests.